 This year the Montauk Friends of erin chose lifelong Montauk resident Kathleen Keller.
 Keller’s family ran the Trail’s End restaurant for generations.
 Keller’s blood runs green.
 She is the third Keller-family Grand Marshal, following her father Gil (1969) and brother Patrick (2007).
 Kathleen is the granddaughter of Joseph Pugh, one of the founding fathers of the parade.
 She is a member of the Friends of Erin Ladies Auxiliary as well as being a driving force with planning the line of march for the parade every year.

 Gordon Ryan has been an attorney in Montauk since the mid-1970s.
 He was selected for his more than 30 years of contributions and service to the community.

-Charlie Morici Snr.
-81, a retired East Hampton Town Police officer but remains an active volunteer with the Montauk Fire Department over the years, and has served on several committees.
+In addition to his service on squads, Charlie has received many commendations from the Montauk Fire Department over the years, and has served on several committees.
 Over 50 yearsof continuous service; even earning fireman of the year in 1976 and being named Driver of the Year for the Ambulance Squad many times, most recently in 2017.
 Approximately five years ago he received an award for making 1500 ambulance calls.

 It’s apparent that serving his community is important to Charlie.
 He’s dedicated decades to theUnited States and the entire EH community.